boredgirl/hwavmvidtechnologies/readme.md

 -> short installation guide for hwavmvid project installation

--> install vs and sql server
+-> install vs and sql server and ssms
 -> search for control panel -> programs -> install features -> under iis enable websockets and leave webdav disabled

 -> open vs and clone the hwavmvid project into folder on desktop